Skip to main content

 • Less time spent on meetings (for those previously using Scrum)

-As with every methodology, Scrumban works better with some projects more than others.
+As with every methodology, Scrumban works better with some projects than with others.

 Which methodology you choose ultimately depends on the type of project and how your team works.
 Whichever you go for, it’s important to follow best practices to have the best chance of success.

 Regular team communication sits at the heart of this.
-Investing in a web-based project management tool is a good option for helping teams and stakeholders collaborate because individuals can check in on the projects’ status from wherever they are.
+Investing in an online project management tool is a good option for helping teams and stakeholders collaborate.
 Team members can store all their notes in one single place, while project managers can set up automatic notifications to let them know when a task’s been completed or if one’s falling behind.

 Keywords